foldda/charian/README.md

 Charian (pron. /ka-ri-en/) is a general-purpose data-serialization API for encoding structured data into a formatted text string.
 Charian serialization can be used for implementing -

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
-- **Distributed computing** - for passing any complex data structure as a "string parameter" in RPC calls;
+- **Distributed computing** - for passing complex data structure as a "string parameter" in RPC calls;
 - **Systems integration** - for exchanging structured data between independent programs in a serialized form;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.